MultitrackStudio Multitrack Recording Software

 Knob

-Buttons/boxes with down arrows (like the transport's Play button and position indicator)
+Buttons/boxes with right arrows (like the Input button)

 Effect/Instrument slots